Expungement Attorney Representing Everett and Lynnwood, WA

 You deserve the chance at a fresh start and a Lynnwood expungement attorney at our firm may be able to help.
 Michael P. Sheehy is well-versed in all aspects of criminal law and knows how to get results when it comes to helping clients leave their past where it belongs-in the past.

-Everett expungement attorney
+Contact an Everett expungement attorney

 at our firm today to see about filing a motion to vacate a judgment on your criminal record!